lrassaby/lrassaby.github.io/_posts/2017-02-05-versace-eyewear.md

 tags: [music, cello]
 demo: https://www.youtube.com/watch?v=ZRonQmAInfo
 ---
-In September of 2016, I recorded this original composition for [Versace Eyewear][versace-eyewear] with the unstoppable flamenco guitarist, [Jackson Scott][jackson].
+In December of 2016, I recorded this original composition for [Versace Eyewear][versace-eyewear] with the unstoppable flamenco guitarist, [Jackson Scott][jackson].
 It was used in Versace's Spring 2017 campaign.